the-oob/articles-of-organization/bylaws.md

 * Transparency
 * Enforcement of the Code of Conduct
 * Shield directors, officers, participants from liability
-* Ensure that the Out of Band lives beyond one charismatic leader
+* Ensure that the Out of Band lives beyond any one charismatic leader
 * Ensure that The Out of Band is community led, not top-down directed
 * Delegate responsibilities for infrastructure maintenence?
 * Protect privacy of electrons/officers/directors/contributors